 Submission Process

-- Download and complete this PDF entry form.
+- Download and complete this PDF entry form;

-- The ASHA awards co-ordinator will liaise with the ASHA Secretary to determine eligibility and a Dropbox link will be provided to submit the report/thesis.
+- The ASHA awards co-ordinator will liaise with the ASHA Secretary to determine eligibility and a Dropbox link will be provided to submit the report/thesis;

 Judging Panel and Award Decision

-The nominations for all the awards will judged by a selection of academic archaeologists, consultants from both Australia and New Zealand, and representatives from relevant government departments.
+The nominations for all the awards will be judged by a selection of academic archaeologists, consultants from both Australia and New Zealand, and representatives from relevant government departments.

 Judges must declare any potential or actual conflict of interest in any of the projects and/or research submitted for review.
-This must be in writing to the Awards Co-ordinator and in such circumstances a judge may be replaced for the assessment of the project, report or thesis for which they have a conflict of interest, perceived or actual.
-Judges cannot delegate any part of the judging process to any other party or discuss the submission anyone other than other members of the judging panel unless agreed to by the ASHA Awards Co-ordinator.
+This must be in writing to the Awards coordinator and in such circumstances a judge may be replaced for the assessment of the project, report or thesis for which they have a conflict of interest, perceived or actual.
+Judges cannot delegate any part of the judging process to any other party or discuss the submission with anyone other than other members of the judging panel unless agreed to by the ASHA Awards coordinator.

 Award Presentation

-ASHA Awards Categories 2024 and Prizes
+ASHA Awards Categories 2025 and Prizes

 ASHA Ian Jack Award for Best Honours or Masters Thesis

 This award will be made to the best thesis completed by an Honours student or Masters student.
-To be eligible for this award the thesis must have been completed and approved by the university the 2 years prior to the award presentation (i.e. in 2022-2023 for presentation in 2024).
+To be eligible for this award the thesis must have been completed and approved by the university the 2 years prior to the award presentation (i.e. in 2024-2025 for presentation in 2025).
 The submission must be a digital file.

 The award will consist of a cash prize of $500.